-With that being said for to really look like a pulled together efficient yet attractive space it should have some semblance of a “theme”, otherwise it really is just a collection of appliances positioned around various countertops and cupboards.
-The good news though is that there are certain kitchen styles that can stand the test of time and should still look as current and attractive in a decade as they do today:
+The good news is though that there are certain kitchen styles that can stand the test of time and should still look as current and attractive in a decade as they do today:

-A kitchen that is considered “contemporary” is usually more than a little geometric and a little on the minimalist side.
+A kitchen that is considered “contemporary” is usually more than a little geometric and more on the minimalist side.
 There are well defined lines, very few adornments on the walls and laminate floors and glass fronted cupboards are often all common features of a contemporary kitchen.